beatsageo/Top_n/README.md

 - A. Walsh

 ## About
 This project is the Senior Software Engineering Design Project for the team of contributors.
 The main function of this software is a genre prediction algorithim.
-Users will submit audio files for genra classification and the program will return the most probable genra classification probability.
+Users will submit audio files for genre classification and the program will return the probabilities of the most probable genre classifications.

 ![UML](/UML.jpg)